pkgxdev/mash/README.md

 # snip… type `scriptisto new python-pip` for the rest.
 ```

-Use `scriptisto new` for a full listing.
+Use `scriptisto new` for a full listing of platforms Scriptisto makes
+available.

 ### Making your scripts available to `mash`

 1. Fork [pkgxdev/mash]
 2. Add scripts to `./scripts/`
+3. Optionally edit the README adding a description
-3. Push to your fork
+4. Push to your fork
-4. Wait an hour and then check [mash.pkgx.sh]
+5. Wait an hour and then check [mash.pkgx.sh]

 > [!NOTE]
 > Do not create a pull request for your scripts against this repo!
 > *We index the fork graph*.

+> [!IMPORTANT]
+> Step 3 (edit the README) is not optional if you want your script to appear
+> on the [mash frontpage][mash.pkgx.sh]!

 ### Running Your Scripts